ltempfli/AAA-AIbertus-Magnus/README.md

 The data folder contains all datasets (except the datasets that are too big to upload on Github) and scripts for retrieving the data.

 The tasks folder contains all notebooks that are used to work on the tasks and contains all the visualizations presented in the report.
-The notebooks should be executed in the order of their numbering.

-01_Data_Preparation contains all code relevant for purposes such as cleaning and formatting the data, but also combining data from different sources for later usage.

-02_Descriptive_Analytics contains the analysis of taxi demand patterns based on the available features at different spatial and temporal resolutions.
-See the report for comparison and discussion of the results.

-03_Clustering_Analysis...

-04_Predictive_Analytics...

-05_Smart_Charging_Using_Reinforcement_Learning...

-Libraries required to execute the notebooks are listed in environment.yml
+In order to execute the File the following order should be adhered
+1. Execute Download_trip_data_API.ipynb to get the trip data
+2. Execute Web_scraping_weather_data.ipynb to get the wheater data
+3. Execute PoI_Data.ipynb to get POI data
+4. Excecute Sports_data.ipynb to get the sports data
+5. After that, 01_Data_Preparation.ipynb has to executed to get the data for the next tasks
+6. Each other Notebook can be executed separately

+We created environment_yml for each task separately

+All notebooks have been developed on windows so executing them on another operating sytem might cause unexpected behavior